 The Wildlife Code of Missouri classifies the opossum as a furbearer and game mammal that may be taken during prescribed hunting and trapping seasons.
 See current regulations for details.
 The Code also specifies that you may shoot or trap damage-causing opossums without a permit.
 Refer to 3 CSR 10-4.130 Owner May Protect Property; Public Safety of the Code for details and restrictions.

 Body-gripping traps are not allowed for dry-land sets in Missouri but may be set 6 feet or more above ground, such as in an attic.
 Foot-hold traps are also effective.
 Both traps require special skill and experience and restrictions on use apply.
 See current regulations for details.
 If these traps are needed, the local county conservation agent can likely provide the name of a local trapper who can assist you.
-Browse our contact database to find your county agent.
 In some situations, the Department wildlife damage biologist can provide instruction, equipment, and assistance.